What is H.I.P.S.T.E.R.?

 What are our plans?

 We plan to produce a series of concerts, courses and lectures.
 We hope to increase access to historical instruments for performers and teachers around the country and will include outreach to schools in H.I.P.S.T.E.R.’s educational remit.
+In March 2021, we plan to launch the first Limerick Early Music Festival!

 Who are we?